distributedci/dci-blog/content/2022-05-06-cnf-cert-suite-with-dci-openshift-app-agent.md

     - The created configuration file.
     - The generated `claim.json` file by the CNF Cert Suite.
     - The XML file containing the test results in JUnit format.
-    - A file called `execution.log`, containing the standard output and standard error from the execution of the certification suite.
+    - A file called `dci-tnf-execution.log`, containing the standard output and standard error from the execution of the certification suite.

 Then, after finishing the tests, in the DCI `post-run` phase, the environment is cleaned in the following way: